Also on this page: History of Railholiday| Carriage Histories | FAQ's

 Is fuel provided?

-There is an unlimited quantity of wood provided for your holiday.
+There is an unlimited quantity of wood provided for your holiday and all fuel is included in your holiday price.

 Is it warm in winter?